Safe Wasserstein Constrained Deep Q-Learning: Distributionally Robust Q-Learning

 can be used to limit the feasible action space for exploration and exploitation.
 In order to evolve the offset $q_i$ as our TD distributions change over time, we store the tuple $(s_t, a_t, s_{t+1}, g_i(s_t, a_t))$.
 Then, each time we prepare to update the $D_i$ functions we recompute the unique values of the constraint cost function as per (\ref{eqn::rewnew2}) based on our most recent $q_i$.
 This formulation mathematically encodes that we seek to satisfy the constraint subject to the addition of the potential worst-case modeling error.
 As our model improves, we can approach the constraint in a provably safe manner consistent with the theoretical guarantees afforded Wasserstein ambiguity sets.

 Algorithm 1 describes the implementation of DrQ.
+We opt for a fitted Q-iteration method for deep Q-learning.
 The supplementary appendix includes (i) a full conceptual and graphical demonstration of DrQ, (ii) a full restatement of the process for computing $q_i$, and (iii) discussion of relevant questions including:

 \begin{itemize} \item Can our algorithm accommodate nonstationary MDPs? -\textit{No} \item Can our algorithm accommodate probabilistic MDPs? -\textit{Yes} \item Could $q_i$ stabilize prematurely, removing some safe states from future exploration? - \textit{Yes, but only under very specific conditions on the measurement noise or function approximator.} \end{itemize}